Shiva Thapa: 2014

 Shiva Thapa had his first bout under World Series of Boxing USA Knockouts against Ukraine Ottoman's Mykola Butsenko, World Championship Bronze medalist in Miami, Florida.
 He fought the second bout against Team Germany's Edgar Walth in Frankfurt.

 He was featured as one of the new youth leaders in India Today's '2014 Power of the New'.
 Thapa is a consistent promoter of social causes, having participated in charity walkathons and marathons.

 He failed to get medals in both Commonwealth Games and Asian Games losing the bout in first round and quarterfinals respectively.
 Contradiction arise as the chance was not provided for better boxer Balakrishna Vankala of Southern Railways to participate in the Asian Games.

 2015

-SHIVA Thapa became only 3rd Indian to win a medal at AIBA World Boxing Championships when he won bronze.
+Shiva Thapa became only 3rd Indian to win a medal at AIBA World Boxing Championships when he won bronze.

 2016

-Shiva Thapa qualified for the 2016 Rio Olympic in the Men's 56 kg event, but failed to move beyond the first round, after he lost 0–3 to the 2012 Gold medalist Robeisy Ramírez from Cuba in an upset result.
+Shiva Thapa qualified for the 2016 Rio Olympic in the Men's 56 kg event, but failed to move beyond the first round after suffering a 0–3 defeat to eventual Gold medalist Robeisy Ramírez of Cuba.